XorTroll/Goldleaf/README.md

 You will also need to install the following packages with devkitPro's pacman:

-- `switch-sdl2 switch-freetype switch-glad switch-libdrm_nouveau switch-sdl2_gfx switch-sdl2_image switch-sdl2_ttf switch-sdl2_mixer`
+- `switch-sdl2 switch-freetype switch-glad switch-libdrm_nouveau switch-sdl2_gfx switch-sdl2_image switch-sdl2_ttf switch-sdl2_mixer switch-lwext4 switch-ntfs-3g switch-curl switch-mbedtls`

+> Note that this project may require [master libnx](https://github.com/switchbrew/libnx) to compile if relevant changes were made there which have not yet been released!

 Remember to clone this repository recursively (`git clone <this-repo-url> --recurse-submodules`) since Goldleaf makes use of submodules.